 It’s Vegan, So It’s Healthy, Right?

-As a reminder for those who may not be familiar, a vegan diet omits all animal products, including eggs and dairy.
-A growing number of people are now following a vegan, or primarily plant based lifestyle, be it for environmental, ethical or perhaps religious reasons.
+As a reminder, a vegan diet omits all animal products, including eggs and dairy.
+A growing number of people are now following a vegan, or primarily plant-based lifestyle, be it for environmental, ethical or perhaps religious reasons.
 A report by The Vegan Society branded it one of the fastest-growing lifestyle movements in the UK.

 It is becoming increasingly common for non-vegans, to dabble with things like meat-free Monday as well as altering some of their meal and snack selections to incorporate vegan or plant-based alternatives.
 The alternatives are now readily available and there are even retailers, cafes and restaurants catering exclusively for vegans.